Bryan Collier

 Bryan Collier (born 1967) is an American writer and illustrator known best for illustrating children's books.
-He won both the Coretta Scott King Award, as illustrator, and the Ezra Jack Keats New Illustrator Award for Uptown (Holt, 2000), the first book he both wrote and illustrated.
-He has won six King Awards as illustrator and he is a four-time Caldecott honor recipient.
+He won both the Coretta Scott King Award as an illustrator and the Ezra Jack Keats New Illustrator Award for Uptown (Holt, 2000), the first book he both wrote and illustrated.
+He has won six Coretta Scott King Awards as illustrator and he is a four-time Caldecott Honor recipient.

-For his lifetime contribution as a children's illustrator, Collier is U.S. nominee for the biennial, international Hans Christian Andersen Award in 2014.
+For his lifetime contribution as a children's illustrator, Collier was the U.S. illustrator nominee for the biennial, international Hans Christian Andersen Award in 2014.

 Biography

 Bryan Collier was raised in Pocomoke City near the southern border of Maryland Eastern Shore.
 As a child he had a great collection of quality children's books that his mom, a Head Start teacher, would bring home.
-Some of his favorites were, Whistle for Willie by Ezra Jack Keats, Snowy Day by Keats, Harold and the Purple Crayon by Crockett Johnson, and Where the Wild Things Are by Maurice Sendak.
+Some of his favorites were Whistle for Willie and The Snowy Day by Ezra Jack Keats, Harold and the Purple Crayon by Crockett Johnson, and Where the Wild Things Are by Maurice Sendak.
 He said that he wouldn't read the books at first; he would only look at the images to tell him the story.

 Collier started working with watercolors and photo collage when he was 15 years old.
 He said it was something that sort of clicked in him overnight and the next day he starting painting.

 While in high school he won first place in a Congressional Competition and his painting was displayed in the Capitol Building in Washington D.C. for a year.

 Collier received a scholarship through a national talent competition through the Pratt Institute in New York City, one of the leading art schools in the United States.
 He later graduated from Pratt with honors.

 While at Pratt, he was a volunteer at the Harlem Horizon Art Studio located within the Harlem Hospital Center.
 The center is open to the children of the hospital as well as the children of the community.
 He later became the Program Director, a position he held for twelve years.

 Collier said that one of the biggest reasons for wanting to become a part of children's books was because of an experience he had in 1995 at a book store where the books he saw did not look or feel or sound like him or his children.
 He thought that he could do better, so that's what he worked towards.

-Today Collier continues to be active at the Harlem Horizon Art Studio but now as a volunteer.
+Collier continues to be active at the Harlem Horizon Art Studio but now as a volunteer.
 He believes it's important to be a positive role model for kids.
 He says, "It gives the community, the schools, the kids, and the parents the opportunity to come together for a very positive uplifting cause—the building and re-building of self-esteem, teaching the appreciation of art, and keeping the kids connected and involved and away from negative influences."
 He also spends time visiting schools to talk with teachers, librarians, and students about books and art.